WhatDoIEvenNameThis/WhatDoIEvenNameThis/README.md

 - I mainly like small freind groups .

-- I'm Aroace but dosen't mean I don't WANT to be in a relationship but just not s3xu4lly .
+- I'm Aroace but dosen't mean I don't WANT to be in a relationship .

 - My only language is English and I only know small words of Spanish and French .